A man in a navy blue suit with a white shirt and blue tie is posing against a plain white background.

 • Personal Injury

 Philip also accepts instructions in coronial proceedings from all properly interested persons.
-He has experience of deaths in a medical setting, in custody, deaths by unlawful killing, deaths contributed to by neglect, and suspected suicides.
-His experience includes inquests where the Article 2 right to life is or is arguably engaged.
-Philip can be instructed for a standalone inquest or with a view to pending civil litigation.
+He can be instructed for a standalone inquest or with a view to pending civil litigation.

 Prior to joining chambers, Philip worked as a county court advocate and volunteered at Action against Medical Accidents, a legal charity assisting those who have suffered injuries arising out of medical negligence.